garridoq/garridoq.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD student at <a href="https://ai.facebook.com/">Meta AI - FAIR</a> and <a href="https://siteigm.univ-mlv.fr/">LIGM</a>. <br\> Jointly supervised by <a href="https://yann.lecun.com/">Yann LeCun</a> and <a href="https://www.laurentnajman.org/">Laurent Najman</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: picture.jpg
   image_circular: false # crops the image to make it circular
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm Quentin Garrido, a PhD student at Meta AI - FAIR and LIGM working on **Self-Supervised Learning**.

+My particular area of focus is on joint embedding architectures applied to images and videos, but I also have an interest in leveraging these methods in other domains.

+Previously, I obtained my master degree from the [Mathématiques,Vision, Apprentissage (MVA)](https://www.master-mva.com/) program at [École Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/).
+I also hold an engineering degree from [ESIEE Paris](https://www.esiee.fr/) in computer science.